 What is the appearance of a normal mole ?

-A normal mole is typically brown, dark brown or even skin coloured.
+- A normal mole is typically brown, dark brown or even skin coloured.

-Moles normally develop by the time we are 25, any moles appearing after that should immediately raise suspicion.
+What do Cancerous Moles look like?Moles normally develop by the time we are 25, any moles appearing after that should immediately raise suspicion.

 The following simple ABCDE rules have been developed to help you identify any possible skin cancers.

 Allowing the cancer to spread from your skin into your body, and the odds of survival are greatly reduced.

 Pictures of Skin Melanoma and Normal Skin